SciML/DiffEqDocs.jl/docs/src/solvers/split_ode_solve.md

 ## Semilinear ODE

-The Semilinear ODE is a split `ODEProblem` with two functions:
+The Semilinear ODE is a split `ODEProblem` with one linear operator and one function:

 ```math
 \frac{du}{dt} =  Au + f(t,u)